akarlinsky/akarlinsky.github.io/_pages/fake_accolades.md

 -   "Karlinsky Ariel--Your recent article was fantastic!!" *4th Euro-Global Summit on Future of Biologics and Biosimilars (BioL-BioS 2023)*

 -   "Basing on your outstanding contribution to the scientific community, we would like to write a book for you." *"UK based publishing company"*

+-   "Your expertise and insights would be of immense value to our study..." *OB-GYN Conference*